Untamed (Cast novel)

 Untamed is the fourth novel of the House of Night fantasy series written by P.C.
 Cast and Kristin Cast.
 The book was published on September 23, 2008, by St. Martin's Press, an extension of Macmillan Publishers, reaching #8 in ALA Teens Top 10 in 2009.
 Subsequently, it has been translated in over 20 different languages.

+Synopsis

-Zoey, the most gifted of the fledglings, has been ostracized by her tight group of friends after concealing Stevie Rae's resurrection and her relationship with professor Loren Blake.
-Now Aphrodite is plagued by visions of Zoey's death and something new:an old evil that has woken up.
+Zoey, considered to be the most gifted of the fledglings, has been ostracized by her tight group of friends after concealing Stevie Rae's resurrection and her relationship with professor Loren Blake.
+Aphrodite begins to experience visions of Zoey's death, as well as the re-emergence of an ancient threat.

 Plot

 Zoey is hiding in the stables with her horse, Persephone.
 After an internal debate she finally decides to talk with her friends.
 On the way to the cafeteria she feels the presence of Darkness and rushes inside.
 She tries to blend in and act normally but her friends ignore her and the situation degenerates with the appearance of a newly re-Marked Aphrodite, who chooses to sit with the 'nerd herd'.
 A confrontation is postponed by the arrival of new fledgling and famous archer James Stark.

 After lunch, Zoey meets Aphrodite and Stevie Rae in her room.
 She finds out that Stevie Rae is mostly normal now and the only differences she experiences is an intense aversion to sunlight, and that Aphrodite's Mark is fake – she has mostly reverted to a human teenager, except for her visions.
 Zoey casts the circle and asks for guidance.
 Nyx appears to tell them that she still loves Aphrodite, that she was only safekeeping the Earth affinity for Stevie Rae, and that she reverted to human because her own humanity was too strong.

 After the goddess' disappearance, they rush to a Council meeting.
 They find out that the Priestess of all vampyres, Shekinah, has come to the House of Night to reject Neferet's declaration of war on humans.
 She follows Zoey's advice to put Detective Marx on the case instead.
 Erik Night returns to the school and takes over Professor Nolan's drama class, much to Zoey's dismay.
 On her way back Zoey meets Stark and watches him practice.
 He confesses to her that he has a gift for archery – that he never misses a target – and it was discovered when he killed his mentor by mistake.
 Because he fears his power, he asks Zoey to use her powers to protect the others from him.
 Quickly after he confesses his gift, he starts to cough up blood.
 While he is dying, Zoey tells him about Stevie Rae and how he can come back to life.